-Do you know how to store fresh basil from your herb garden?
-Whether you are growing herbs indoors or outside, you will want to harvest the herbs and learn how to store fresh herbs to keep the plants healthy.
+Do you know how to harvest basil from your herb garden?
+Whether you are growing herbs indoors or outside, you will want to harvest the herbs and learn how to harvest it to keep the plant healthy.
+Here are some good home and gardening tips to be able to do that.

 When are herbs at their best tasting and most potent as far as oil is concerned?
 It occurs when they are getting ready to bloom.
 You will notice several buds but none will be open yet.
 Wait until after the morning dew has dried before cutting your leaves.